Camping, Education

 Buy or Rent Camping Gear

 When you are planning your next camping trip there are some things to take into consideration about your gear.
 If this is your first trip then getting all of the necessary gear can be daunting or confusing.
-You may not own any gear and since it is your first trip you will need to obtain quite a few items to be safe and successful.
-While your first impulse may be to head to the sporting goods store, know that you have another option?
-You do.
+You may not own any gear since it is your first trip.
+So you will need to obtain the right gear to be safe and successful.
+While your first impulse may be to head to the sporting goods store, know that you have another option.
+You do!
 In addition to buying your own camping gear, you may also be able to rent it.
 So should you buy or rent your camping gear?

-When determining whether you should buy or rent your camping gear, you may have a difficult time deciding what to do.
+You may have difficulty determining whether you should buy or rent your camping gear.
 It all depends on your needs.
 If you are wondering what you should do, you will want to continue reading.
 Below, we share the pros and cons of both buying your own camping gear and renting your camping gear.

 Buying Pros and Cons